General Guide

 Jump to section

-Zush includes 50 free AI renames per month on the free plan, and 10,000 renames with the Pro plan at $10 one-time.
+Zush includes 50 free AI renames on the free plan, and 10,000 renames with the Pro plan at $10 one-time.
 For most people, that is more than enough.
 But if you process large photo libraries, manage client assets at scale, or simply want to remove any cap entirely, there is a third option: bring your own API key.

 What BYOK means in practice